 ‘Good’ customer experience (CX) just doesn’t cut it for companies today.

 Every interaction with customers across touchpoints today (website visits, customer support chats, social media ad clicks, etc.) needs to contribute to a high-quality CX.

 Conversely, a positive customer experience in every lifecycle stage can improve both your brand image (customers’ perception) and bottom line (greater customer loyalty).

 How using legacy tech leads to a poor overall customer experience strategy

 The Harris Poll’s 2019 Customer Experience Index discovered a sizable disparity between how brands perceive their customer experience strategies versus how consumers do:

 - Nearly half (48%) of consumer-centric organizations polled said their CX efforts were “exceptional,” compared to just 22% of consumers surveyed.

-BlueConic COO Cory Munchbach explained to CMSWire how she often gets asked by marketing leaders at big brands across industries how the most popular data-driven technologies differ from one another.
+BlueConic COO Cory Munchbach explained to CMSWire how she often gets asked by business leaders at big brands across industries how the most popular data-driven technologies differ from one another.
 Her response to these executives?:

 - “In a world where customer experience is the ultimate competitive differentiator, the better question to ask is: In what way will technology fundamentally transform how my marketing, and therefore how my business, understands and interacts with customers?”

 That begs the question: Which, if any, of the most commonly used tech tools found in companies’ stacks today can help them improve their customer experience strategies?

 Customer experience technology option #1: Master data management (MDM) solutions

 A nearly complete single customer view doesn’t make up for the fact MDM tools don’t offer activation capabilities for marketers and other growth-focused teams.
 What’s more, they’re IT-owned and -operated (i.e., not meant for growth teams to own and operate).

 The trademark of a modern, best-in-class CX strategy is the ability to leverage data to connect with customers in real time.
 This legacy tech prevents just that.

 Customer experience technology option #2: Marketing campaign management tools